The Best Nike Shoes for Pickleball

 These Nike shoes provide support, traction and cushioning for indoor or outdoor pickleball matches.

-Pickleball — a sport that’s been around since 1965 and has rapidly grown in popularity — combines elements of tennis, ping-pong and badminton.
-For those who haven’t yet tried pickleball, here are the basics: Like tennis, pickleball can be played in singles or doubles on an indoor or outdoor court.
+Pickleball—a sport that's been around since 1965 and has rapidly grown in popularity—combines elements of tennis, ping-pong and badminton.
+For those who haven't tried pickleball yet, here are the basics: Like tennis, pickleball can be played in singles or doubles on an indoor or outdoor court.
 However, unlike tennis, the game takes place on a small, badminton-size court with a paddle and plastic ball with holes.

-As with any sport that requires quickly moving, it’s important to wear appropriate footwear to remain injury-free and enhance your agility.
+As with any sport that requires quick movement, it's important to wear appropriate footwear to remain injury-free and enhance your agility.
 Check out the best NikeCourt shoes to level up your pickleball game.

 Key Features to Look for in Pickleball Shoes